Zen is a "back to basics" form of Buddhism.

 Zen emphasizes daily practice of "zazen" meditation, to build awareness, and compassion, and to get out of your own noisy head.

 Zen Carpentry has done volunteer work for the monastery at Dai Bosatsu Zendo.
 Our founder, Sander Hicks, was given the Zen name "ShoAn" ("hands of peace") when he took Jukai vows in November, 2014.
-Zen Carpentry has brought up its Sales Associate Dee Harris for "Intro to Zen" weekends.
-Dee had a deeply wonderful experience.
+Zen Carpentry has brought up various personell to "Intro to Zen" weekends, for wonderful experiences.
 "Intro to Zen" is a great time - and it is something we recommend everyone do at least once!

-Here are some pictures of the work we have done for different Zen purposes.
+Above, are some pictures of the work we have done for different Zen sites.
 First, some walnut planters we made for Shobo-Ji, here in NYC.
 Below, some images of DBZ, upstate in the Catskill Mountains.
 One of our richest experiences was putting on a new steel roof on the giant woodshed.
-At last, one of the many meditation altars we have made.
-This one was for Sal's Pizza.

 For more on Zen, Zen Carpentry, and